NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Introduction

-There have been a lot of works on the LERFness of $\mathbb{Z}$-amalgamated groups $A*_\mathbb{Z} B$, with both $A$ and $B$ being LERF.
-Here we list some of them.
-The first nonLERF example of $A*_{\mathbb{Z}}B$ was constructed in \cite{Ri}.
-It has been shown that if both $A$ and $B$ are free groups (\cite{BBS}), or if $A$ is free, $B$ is LERF and $\mathbb{Z}<A$ does not lie in a bigger cyclic subgroup (\cite{Gi}), of if both $A$ and $B$ are surface groups (\cite{Ni1}), then $A*_\mathbb{Z}B$ is LERF.
+There have been a lot of works that study LERFness of $\mathbb{Z}$-amalgamated groups $A*_\mathbb{Z} B$, with both $A$ and $B$ being LERF.
+For example, the first nonLERF example of $A*_{\mathbb{Z}}B$ was constructed in \cite{Ri}.
+It has been shown that if both $A$ and $B$ are free groups (\cite{BBS}), or if $A$ is free, $B$ is LERF and $\mathbb{Z}<A$ is a maximal cyclic subgroup (\cite{Gi}), of if both $A$ and $B$ are surface groups (\cite{Ni1}), then $A*_\mathbb{Z}B$ is LERF.

 Here we give a family of nonLERF $\mathbb{Z}$-amalgamations of $3$-manifold groups.